NicolaBernini/Course_Statistics/README.md

-## Lesson 2 - Computational Complexity
+### Lesson 2 - Computational Complexity

 - Theory: [View](https://hackmd.io/0d55xkkqTKSRn3n2kAx6rw)
+  - Computational Complexity of the Integrals used in Bayesian Framework and effect on normalisation, marginalisation, estimation

 ## Markov Process